“The world as we have created it is a process of our thinking. It cannot be changed without changing our thinking.” — Albert Einstein

 Global Engagement is a key theme for most of the core programs of this Center:

 Other academic programs

-Other Academic Programs that support such interests directly include: Asian studies; international business; international studies; modern languages, literatures and cultures (French, Spanish); and our programs in the arts, humanities and social sciences.
+Other Academic Programs that support such interests directly include: Asian studies; international studies; modern languages, literatures and cultures (French, Spanish); and our programs in the arts, humanities and social sciences.
 For more about those programs, visit our Academics page.

 Great Decisions policy discussions